 - Increase visits per customer, spend per visit, number of purchases, and brand advocacy.

-Listed below we have outlined the 1o critical success factors for a successful loyalty program:
+Listed below we have outlined the 1o critical success factors for successful restaurant loyalty programs:

-- Loyalty programs are not silver bullets.
+- Restaurant rewards clubs are not silver bullets.
 They do not stand alone.
 They need to be part of your integrated marketing strategy.

 - Create a shared vision across the organization on why the loyalty program is important.